Myuze/wpchanger/README.md

 -   Active monitors
 -   Wallpaper directory
 -   Rotation interval
+-   Auto-start on launch preference
 -   Orientation matching mode
 -   Wallpaper fit preference
 -   Per-monitor "All orientations" settings
 -   Per-monitor rotation direction preferences

+The config file is created automatically on first run and updated whenever you change settings.

 ## 💡 Tips

 -   **Wallpaper fit not working?** - Use "Open Windows Personalization Settings" button
+-   **Temp folder cleanup** - Rotated images are automatically cleaned up to prevent disk space accumulation
+-   **Set it and forget it** - Enable auto-start, minimize to tray, and let it run in the background

 ## 📝 License